yadav-aman/codeforces-helper/README.md

 # Helper bot for codeforces contests

-### This script automatically extracts the sample test cases of a given codeforces contest, creates sperate files for inputs and outputs and organises them in sepearte folder (independent of OS).
+### This script automatically extracts the sample test cases of a given codeforces contest, creates sparate files for inputs and outputs and organizes them in saperate folder of each problem.

-You can also provide your own template file and the script will create a solution file based on the template file for each question.
+You can also provide your own template file and the script will create a solution file based on the template file for each question in the contest.

+This script works on both windows and linux

+All sample test cases can be automatically checked using *runtests.py*

 ## Installation
 Make sure python3 is installed in your machine.